A. J. P. Taylor: Anti-German views

-Populism
+Opposed "Great Men" approach to history

-Taylor's approach to history was a populist one.
+Taylor's approach to history was the larger the audience the better.
 He felt that history should be open to all and enjoyed being called the "People's Historian" and the "Everyman's Historian".
 He usually favoured an anti-great man theory, history being made for the most part by towering figures of stupidity rather than of genius.
 In his view, leaders did not make history; instead they reacted to events – what happened in the past was due to sequences of blunders and errors that were largely outside anyone's control.
 To the extent that anyone made anything happen in history, it was only through their mistakes.

 Though Taylor normally preferred to portray leaders as fools blundering their way forward, he did think that individuals sometimes could play a positive role in history; his heroes were Vladimir Lenin and David Lloyd George.
 But for Taylor, people like Lloyd George and Lenin were the exceptions.
 Despite Taylor's increasing ambivalence toward appeasement from the late 1950s, which became explicitly evident in his 1961 book Origins of the Second World War, Winston Churchill remained another of his heroes.
 In English History 1914–1945 (1965), he famously concluded his biographical footnote of Churchill with the phrase "the saviour of his country".
 Another person Taylor admired was the historian E. H. Carr, who was his favourite historian and a good friend.

 Irony and humour

 His narratives used irony and humour to entertain as well as inform.
-He examined history from odd angles, exposing what he considered to be the pomposities of various historical characters.
-He was famed for "Taylorisms": witty, epigrammatic, and sometimes cryptic remarks that were meant to expose what he considered to be the absurdities and paradoxes of modern international relations.
+He examined history from odd angles, exposing what he considered to be the pomposities of historical characters.
+He was famed for "Taylorisms": witty, epigrammatic and sometimes cryptic remarks that were meant to expose what he considered to be the absurdities and paradoxes of modern international relations.
 An example is in his television piece Mussolini (1970), in which he said the dictator "kept up with his work – by doing none"; or, about Metternich's political philosophies: "Most men could do better while shaving".
 His determination to bring history to everyone drove his frequent appearances on radio and later on television.
 He was also careful to puncture any aura of infallibility that historians might have.
 On one occasion when asked what he thought the future might bring, he replied "Dear boy, you should never ask an historian to predict the future – frankly we have a hard enough time predicting the past."
 Taylor wrote about English History 1914–1945 that he offered up a parody of Oxford historians "delivering the Judgement of History in the highest Olympian spirit.
 I followed their example except the poor were always right and the rich always wrong – a judgement that happens to be correct historically.
 Some of the details were also a parody, as for instance the solemn discussion as when 'Fuck' attained literary though not conversational respectability.
 I had more fun writing English History 1914–1945 than in writing any of my other books".